AlexandrovLab/SigProfilerExtractor/README.md

     NMF RUNS:-

-    **minimum_signature**: A positive integer, optional.
+    **minimum_signatures**: A positive integer, optional.
 The minimum number of signatures to be extracted.
 The default value is 1

     **maximum_signatures**: A positive integer, optional.
 The maximum number of signatures to be extracted.
 The default value is 10